Build your SERP Similarity Tool with Python

 If you work with content, it shouldn’t be too hard for you to find similar queries with subtle search intent crossing over multiple SERPs.

-However, for the purpose of this tutorial, I’m going to use a peculiar research demand based on a personal living experience.
+However, for this tutorial, I’m going to use a peculiar research demand based on a personal living experience.

 As an Italian SEO living in the heart of England, I’ve always struggled to find the difference between “Latte” and “Cappuccino“.